 Contents

 How to Get In 3

 Your MBA Story 4

-The GMAT Exam 5
+The Executive Assessment 5

 Applications 6

 Essays and Short Answers 7

 MBA Resume 8

-Letters of Recommendation 9
+Letters of Recommendation S

-Interviews 10
+Interviews 10 C

-International Applicants 11
+International Applicants 1 1'

-Checklist 12
+Checklist 1 2

-How to Get In Business leaders aren't born-they're made and molded over the course of their professional journeys.
-For many of today's most innovative and influential leadership talent, a key step on their journey was going to business school and earning an MBA, which for generations of leaders has been the proven path to management positions across industries, organization types, and continents.
-An MBA adds tremendous value to your career, equipping you with the in-demand skills, credibility, network support, and career opportunities to have long-term success in an increasingly dynamic global economy.
+How to Get In Are you ready to break into the next level of management and earn a higher salary?
+Going back to school for your MBA adds tremendous value to your career, equipping you with the opportunities, in-demand skills, credibility, and network support to take your career to the next level.
 The question is: how do you get into one of your top choice MBA programs?
-The business school application process is a unique challenge for any applicant regardless of their qualifications-and a little insider advice can go a long way toward getting that acceptance letter you've been dreaming about.
+The business school application process is a unique challenge for any applicant-regardless of their level of experience and qualifications-and a little insider advice can go a long way toward getting that acceptance letter you've been dreaming about.
 Throughout this guide, we provide you with the information and guidance you need to craft applications that elevate your story and help you stand out from the pool of other qualified applicants.

 Your MBA Story A critical but often overlooked first step to conquering the MBA admissions process is taking the time to think through the story you want to tell with your applications.
-If you haven't yet, check out the first guide in our early professionals' MBA admissions process guide series for detailed, step-by-step guidance on how to be thoughtful about presenting yourself and framing your personal brand for your applications.
+If you haven't yet, check out the first guide in our experienced professionals' MBA admissions process guide series for detailed, step-by-step guidance on how to be thoughtful about presenting yourself and framing your personal brand for your applications.
 Here's a tidy summary of our advice on crafting your MBA story.
-More on mba.com Developing a Successful MBA Story Are You Ready for Business School?
-Here's Your Self-Assessment Checklist